Emily Goins, LCSWA

 Since 2018 Emily has provided Applied Behavioral Analysis therapy for children with ages ranging from 3 to 19.
 While at UNC Charlotte, she was a part of the community psychology research lab that explored how integrating social, cultural, economic, political, and environmental factors can promote positive changes with individuals and their community.
 She also participated in the Charlotte Research Scholars that provided the opportunity to conduct a supervised research project.

 When away from the office Emily enjoys spending time with her partner, turning everything into an adventure and starting craft projects.
-She enjoys putting together puzzles or playing one of their many board games while simultaneously attempting to keep both cats from knocking pieces off the table.
+She enjoys putting together puzzles or playing one of her many board games while simultaneously attempting to keep both cats from knocking pieces off the table.